clairesrc/weather-service/README.md

 A simple Docker image for getting weather information for the machine the image is being run on.

+Uses Figlet to format the output, so that it looks like a 1337 terminal app when rendered in-browser.

 ## Build
 Copy .env.example to .env and fill out the missing API key secrets.